AdarshN-1324/load_balancer-reverse_proxy/README.md

 # A comma-separated list of backend server URLs
 servers=http://localhost:8081,http://localhost:8082,http://localhost:8083

+# The port for the load balancer to listen on
+port=3001

 # The load balancing mode.
 Options: "RR" (Round Robin) or "WRR" (Weighted Round Robin)
 mode=WRR